|Search This Site >>

 If you would like to be considered for an apprenticeship project, please review all of the information below and then contact Laura Marcus Green (803-734-8764), South Carolina Folklife & Traditional Arts Program Director.
 If it is determined that your project meets the guideline requirements, the program director will work with you to schedule a meeting where the Master Artist and Apprentice will be interviewed.
 Following the interview, the program director will create a report containing the information you shared during your meeting.
 With your approval, this report will be submitted as the application to the grants panel for review.

 Traditional arts are expressions of shared identity that are learned as a part of the cultural life of a particular group.
-This shared identity may be due to familial, geographic, tribal, occupational, religious or ethnic connections.
-Expressions of a living culture, traditional arts have been handed down from one generation to the next and reflect the shared experience and values of a group.
+This shared identity may be rooted in family, geographic, tribal, occupational, religious or ethnic connections.
+As expressions of a living culture, traditional arts have been handed down from one generation to the next and reflect the shared experience, aesthetics and values of a group.

 The Traditional Arts Apprenticeship Initiative assists with the communication and strengthening of cultural skills and knowledge by providing funds for a Master Artist's time and assisting an Apprentice with the cost of travel and necessary materials.